RyanJKS/data-analytics-power-bi-report/README.md

 The project focuses on four main objectives to optimize business intelligence practices:

-- **Data Consolidation**:
-  - Extract and integrate data from varied sources to create a comprehensive dataset for analysis.
+- **Data Consolidation**: Extract and integrate data from varied sources to create a comprehensive dataset for analysis.

-- **Data Modeling**:
-  - Develop a robust star-schema data model to streamline insightful analysis and enhance data querying efficiency.
+- **Data Modeling**: Develop a robust star-schema data model to streamline insightful analysis and enhance data querying efficiency.

-- **Report Design**:
-  - Craft a detailed multi-page Power BI report tailored for different stakeholders, featuring:
+- **Report Design**: Craft a detailed multi-page Power BI report tailored for different stakeholders, featuring:
     - An **Executive Summary** page that distills key metrics into an easily digestible format for C-suite executives, providing a snapshot of the company's overall health.
     - **Customer Segmentation Analysis** that uses sales region data to pinpoint and profile high-value customer segments.
     - A **Product Performance Review** that breaks down top-performing products by category and measures them against predefined sales targets.
     - An **Interactive Stores Map** which employs geographic data visualizations to spotlight the performance metrics of retail outlets, fostering a competitive and responsive retail strategy.

-- **SQL Data Extraction**:
-  - Expand the toolkit to include SQL queries for data analysis, enabling key data extraction without relying solely on specialized visualization tools, ensuring insights are accessible to a broader audience.
+- **SQL Data Extraction**: Expand the toolkit to include SQL queries for data analysis, enabling key data extraction without relying solely on specialized visualization tools, ensuring insights are accessible to a broader audience.

-Each element of the report is designed not just to present data, but to tell a story that guides the executive team towards understanding patterns, trends, and opportunities in the market landscape.
+Each element of the report is designed to not just present data, but to tell a story that guides the executive team towards understanding patterns, trends, and opportunities in the market landscape.

 ## Data Loading and Preparation